 “Jeez, Marge, you’re turning the trailer upside down these days.”

-“It’s needing a good spring cleaning, Ernest.”
+“It’s in need of a good spring cleaning, Ernest.”

-“Now with a hammer and chisel?”
+“With a hammer and chisel?”

 “Ending the ice age in your freezer.”